0xDBFB7/ionprinter/documents/log/construction.md

 The igniter body appeared to be made out of steatite C220, not alumina; therefore, a ~7mm firebrick gap was added to insulate the low-temperature side of the igniter.
 This was probably not necessary; Steatite has a maximum temp of 1700 C, likely higher than the furnace will ever attain.

 Firebrick cuts very easily; mounting on the CNC may have been possible.

+#### Firing

+Fired up the new crucible.
+It performs beyond my wildest dreams.
+Measured the internal temperature with a small thermocouple stripped of insulation.
+It hit 500c at a mere ~50v (of 140), 700c at ~80v.
+The temp was maintained at 400c for ~30 minutes to bake off any residual moisture; some slight hissing was heard.

+The outside is still cold to the touch.

+120v rapidly drove the kiln past 1000c.

+#### Alumina + Kaolin test 2, new furnace

+A digital control system was set up to drive the new kiln; however, the only SSR available was apparently burned out.

+A 70% Alumina / 30% Kaolin / 19% water solution was made.
+This was far too liquid.

+Impatience caused the temperature to rise to ~200c far too quickly.
+Distressing popping noises were heard.

+The kiln was brought to 1300c for ~5 minutes.
+This required ~130v.

+The part had broken, but was composed of the most wonderful hard alumina.
+A few more minutes at temperature would probably be in order.
+Some residue was deposited onto the surface of the SiC element.